umdio/umdio/README.md

 ##TODO:
 ###Docs:
-  - license and copyright?
+  - License + Terms of Use
   - Tutorials for using the API with different languages
-  - Styling: font-size, nav float on pages, list styles in description section
-  - mobile menu
-  - Bus
-    - Route schedule
-    - Route arrivals
-    - Route locations
-    - List Stops
-    - Get Stop
-    - Locations
-  - Courses
-    - Semester
+  - Styling:
-  - Map
+    - nav disappears?
+    - nav link highlighting at bottom of page
+  - how parameters work, generally
-    - Buildings
+  - 'next page' link

 ###Implement:
-  - add query capability (e.g. /courses/ENES100?instructor=Calabro)
+  - queries - subfields on objects
-  - allow limits and filters -- projection stuff
+  - limits and filters
+  - 'near' search on locations (section meetings, buildings, buses?)
   - paginate responses with headers (trim to 30 results, max 100)
-	  - courses
-	  - sections/courses
-  - i18n to move messages to a en.yml file to keep the controllers clean
+  - i18n to move all string messages to a en.yml file + refer to them as variables in controllers
   - namespace the routes
   - expand:
-    - sections works
+    - sections - works
     - courses

 ###Testing: